Daniel-Shunom/Distributed_NeuralNet_C-/README.md

 are easier to fix and monitor, given more extensive access to the necessary capital.
 This is not the same for smaller companies that want to build their own models but cannot afford the required infrastructure.

 Matrix operations are expensive.
-What's more expensive is a hundred thousand tons spread across multiple layers and compute blocks.
+What's more expensive is a hundred thousand more, spread across multiple layers and compute blocks.
 The big idea here is to distribute these compute operations across a network of participating computers across the globe, layer by layer, and return calculated values to be used in the network, effectively distributing the network layers and compute blocks across multiple devices.